Romano Law

 How to Report Missing Wages

-The New York State Department of Labor is actively promoting awareness of the minimum wage increase and encouraging affected workers to report any discrepancies.
+The New York State Department of Labor has been actively promoting awareness of the minimum wage increase and encouraging affected workers to report any discrepancies.
 Through digital outreach by social media, newsletters, and direct engagement with partnering organizations, the Department aims to inform workers about their increased entitlements.
 Minimum-wage earners who do not receive the increase are encouraged to file a wage complaint directly on the New York State Department of Labor’s website.

 Conclusion